Ultimatum of July 23, 1914: European reactions: July 23–28

 Sergei Dmitrievich Sazonov, Russian Foreign Minister.

 Immediately following the distribution of the Austro-Hungarian note to Belgrade, European powers initiated discussions despite the constrained timeframe available to Serbia for coordinating with its allies.
 These consultations, coupled with the inflexible timeline established by the Central Powers, further reinforced French and Russian suspicions of Austro-German collusion in devising a response to the assassination of the Austro-Hungarian heir.

-Russia was the inaugural major power to offer a response.
+Russia was the first major power to offer a response.
 Despite an initially indignant reaction from Russian Foreign Minister Sergey Sazonov, the Russian Council of Ministers, soon joined by their French and British counterparts, proposed requesting an extension of the deadline for Serbia's reply.
 Concurrently, Russia initiated a partial mobilization of its armed forces, a decision that was publicly disclosed on July 28.
 In addition, economic countermeasures were implemented, including the repatriation of Russian assets from Germany and Austria-Hungary.
 These actions provoked the German Empire, whose diplomats were adamant in their assertion to their European counterparts that the Austro-Serbian conflict was a matter confined to the local and bilateral levels.
 Russia's response, though robust, was hindered by Austro-Hungarian diplomatic maneuvering.
 The timing of the note's delivery to Belgrade temporarily obstructed effective coordination between Russia and its French allies, as French leaders were en route back to France following a state visit to Russia.
-Nevertheless, French President Raymond Poincaré, a key figure in French diplomacy, conveyed that France would advise Russia to exercise moderation—on the condition that Germany exert similar restraint on its ally.
+Nevertheless, French President Raymond Poincaré, a key figure in French diplomacy, conveyed that France would advise Russia to exercise moderation, on the condition that Germany exert similar restraint on its ally.

 Raymond Poincaré by Pierre Carrier-Belleuse.